-Douglas M. Dunn, 65, has been a Director of Universal Stainless since 1997.
-Mr. Dunn is the managing partner of Dunn Associates, a partnership owning and managing real estate investments.
-Since May 2006, Mr. Dunn has served on the board of Power Efficiency Corporation, a company which is involved with the design, development, marketing and sales of solid state electrical devices that reduce energy consumption.
+Douglas M. Dunn, 66, has been a Director of Universal Stainless since 1997.
+Mr. Dunn has been the managing partner of Dunn Associates, a partnership owning and managing real estate investments, since 1971.
+Since May 2006, Mr. Dunn has served on the board of directors of Power Efficiency Corporation, a company which is involved with the design, development, marketing and sales of solid state electrical devices that reduce energy consumption.
 Mr. Dunn was Dean of the Graduate School of Industrial Administration (now the Tepper School of Business), Carnegie Mellon University, from 1996 to 2002.
-From 1999 until February 2006, Mr. Dunn served on the board of Solutions Consulting LLC, a wholly owned subsidiary of Perot Systems Corporation.
-From 2000 until November 2005, Mr. Dunn served on the board of VocalTec Communications Ltd., a global provider of carrier-class multimedia and voice-over-IP solutions for communication service providers.
-Mr. Dunn has served on other boards of companies and organizations in such fields as technology and consulting.
+From 1999 until February 2006, Mr. Dunn served on the board of advisors of Solutions Consulting LLC, an enterprise software and e-commerce solutions company and a wholly owned subsidiary of Perot Systems Corporation.
+From 2000 until November 2005, Mr. Dunn served on the board of directors of VocalTec Communications Ltd., a global provider of carrier-class multimedia and voice-over-IP solutions for communication service providers.
+Mr. Dunn has served on other boards of directors of companies and organizations in such fields as technology and consulting.

-M. David Kornblatt, 48, has been a Director of Universal Stainless since April 2008.
-Since June 2007, Mr. Kornblatt has been Senior Vice President and Chief Financial Officer of Triumph Group, Inc., a New York Stock Exchange-listed manufacturer of aircraft components and accessories.
+M. David Kornblatt, 49, has been a Director of Universal Stainless since April 2008.
+Since June 2007, Mr. Komblatt has been Senior Vice President and Chief Financial Officer of Triumph Group, Inc., a New York Stock Exchange-listed manufacturer of aircraft components and accessories.
 Prior to joining Triumph, Mr. Kornblatt held the post of Senior Vice President and Chief Financial Officer of Carpenter Technology Corporation, a manufacturer, fabricator and distributor of specialty metals and engineered products, which he joined in July 2006.
-From 2002 until its acquisition by Johnson Controls, Inc. in December 2005, Mr. Kornblatt was with York International Corporation, a supplier of heating, ventilation, air conditioning and refrigeration products, serving as Vice President Finance for York Americas and then as Vice President and Chief Financial Officer of the corporation.
+From 2002 until its acquisition by Johnson Controls, Inc. in December 2005, Mr. Kornblatt was with York International Corporation, a supplier of heating, ventilation, air conditioning and refrigeration products, serving as Vice President Financial Officer.

-Udi Toledano, 57, has been a Director of Universal Stainless since 1994.
-Mr. Toledano has been the President of Millennium 3 Capital, Inc., a private investment company, since December 1999, and, since January 2000, he has managed Millennium 3 Opportunity Fund, a venture capital fund.
+Udi Toledano, 58, has been a Director of Universal Stainless since 1994.
+Mr. Toledano has been the President of AAT Capital, Inc., a private investment company, since June 2008.
+Mr. Toledano also has been the President of Millennium 3 Capital, Inc., a private investment company, since December 1999, and, since January 2000, he has managed Millennium 3 Opportunity Fund, a venture capital fund.
 Since July 2007, Mr. Toledano has been a Director of Polar Investments, a public Israeli company.
 Mr. Toledano has served on boards of both public and private companies in various fields, including technology, software and healthcare.

-Unless individual stockholders specify otherwise, each returned Proxy will be voted "FOR" the election to the Board of Directors of Universal Stainless of each of the three nominees named above.
+Unless the applicable stockholder specifies otherwise, each signed and returned Proxy that is not revoked will be voted "FOR" the election to the Board of Directors of Universal Stainless of each of the six nominees named above.